1944 United States presidential election in Oregon

 The 1944 United States presidential election in Oregon took place on November 7, 1944, as part of the 1944 United States presidential election.
 Voters chose six representatives, or electors, to the Electoral College, who voted for president and vice president.

 Oregon was won by then president Franklin D. Roosevelt over Governor of New York Thomas Dewey by a slim margin of 4.85%.
+This would mark the last Democratic victory for a presidential candidate in Oregon until 1964.